Hearing test Page • Page last modified: September 19, 2021

 Recent advances in smart-phone apps have produced a few new methods to find and follow hearing loss.
 This is an exciting advance as it allows one to follow hearing over time -- something very helpful for disorders where hearing fluctuates (e.g. Meniere's disease, sudden hearing loss).
-These are not as good as a "real audiogram", done in a sound booth, but they are a lot better than just guessing.
+These are not as good as a "real audiogram", done in a sound booth, but they are pretty close and a lot better than just guessing.
 Even if they document hearing loss, they don't tell you whether you have wax in your ear or a tumor of the nerve between the ear and brain.
 Still, they are a good start.

 Louw et al (2016) reported on a smartphone screener called hearScreen.
 They reported "Sensitivity and specificity for smartphone screening was 81.7 and 83.1%, respectively, with a positive and negative predictive value of 87.6 and 75.6%, respectively.
 Sex [χ(1, N = 126) = 0.304, p > 0.05] and race [χ(1, N = 126) = 0.169, p > 0.05)] had no significant effect on screening outcome for children while for adults age (p < 0.01; β = 0.04) and sex (p = 0.02; β = -0.53) had a significant effect on screening outcomes with males more likely to fail."
 Unfortunately, this "app" is not in the Apple store.
 It seems to be common for programs like this to pop up and then vanish, perhaps because they compete with conventional audiometry.

 Here we provide our assessment of several free iphone apps that we were able to download on an iphone.
 As of 2017, we like best the "Mimi" hearing app, which will email you a pdf of your test (see below).
 The "Hearing Test" application also provides a scale somewhat similar to a "real" audiogram, but it looks a little strange.
 The Starkey sound-check is crude in comparison.

 |Sound Check by Starkey (https://itunes.apple.com/us/app/sound/id427587943?mt=8)||Hearing Test and Ear Age Test Ver 1.3 (https://itunes.apple.com/ca/app/uhear/id309811822?mt=8)||Mimi hearing test app.
 Apple iphone-6, with headphones.|